solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 ([Figure 1](https://cdn.solaranamnesis.com/Gumbel/Bayern/Fig-1.png) in the accompanying table)

-A short little paper initially told about this fall: "News and Reports from some Stones Dropped out of the Air on November 20, 1768 in Bavaria not far from Maurkirchen."
+A short little document initially told about this fall: "News and Reports from some Stones Dropped out of the Air on November 20, 1768 in Bavaria not far from Maurkirchen."
 (Straubingen 1769).

 ...